- What is the purpose of this program?

 - Initiating new classes in other school(s) in the district, or

-If a school or district does not offer Chinese classes yet, the guest teacher can start a new program by:
+If a school or district does not offer Chinese classes yet, the guest teacher can start a new program by initiating classes in one or more schools, e.g., a middle school and a high school.

-- Three or more years of teaching experience
+- Two or more years of teaching K–12 experience.

-The teachers in the Program all have teaching certificates in China issued by the Ministry of Education and have been interviewed on their pedagogy and experience.
-They are not certified in the United States, and the Program does not provide certification services because requirements and procedures vary from state to state.
-However, the College Board assists the host institution by providing the guest teacher's credentials.
+The teachers in the program all have teaching certificates in China issued by the Ministry of Education and have been interviewed on their pedagogy and experience.
+They are not certified in the United States, and the program does not provide certification services because requirements and procedures vary from state to state.
+However, College Board assists the host institution by providing the guest teacher's credentials.
 Host institutions are responsible for following the certification procedures of their region/state and for any related costs.

 Accredited, full-time, public K–12 school districts or independent schools are eligible to apply.
 Individual public schools interested to host teachers should obtain district-level approval for their application.